zlannik/SoundTap/README.md

-SoundTap records your desktop's system audio using simple start & stop buttons.
+SoundTap records your desktop computer's audio using simple start & stop buttons.

-Designed for ease of use, it captures audio and saves it as a WAV to a folder it creates on your desktop called "SoundTap Recordings".
+Designed for ease of use, pressing "START" records audio and pressing "STOP" saves it as a .WAV audio file to a folder on your desktop called "SoundTap Recordings".

-Great for musicians who do a lot of sampling, or anyone who just wants to save some sound without hassle.
+It is great for musicians, podcasters, or anyone who just wants to record and save computer audio without hassle.

+___SoundTap is part of a larger project study focused on Large Language Model code & reasoning methodology.
+The project seeks to understand how various criteria in LLM prompting effects different outcomes.
+It is one of many.
+This program itself is not the result of a single prompt but rather uses LLM technology to build biolerplate frameworks which are then refined into a product___